sugchand/ovs-dpdk-scripts/README.md

 can be used.
 The subshell have all the user environment set for executing commands.

+### pcap-files
+pcap files to use traffic generation in IXIA or trex.

 **Please contact me if you are facing any issues while using the test infrastructure.**